Skip to content

 Repetitive Disposal

-By default, lifecycle hooks can be called multiple times and primitives like capture and captureSelf don't provide any logic for preventing multiple calls.
+By default, teardown hooks can be called multiple times and primitives like capture and captureSelf don't provide any logic for preventing multiple calls.

 const dispose = capture(() => {